Chaklader/Spring-Web-Dev/README.txt

 	Core Persistence - I
 	————————————————————

 		Hibernate 3 With Spring

 		Hibernate 4 With Spring

 		Jpa With Spring

-	Persistence With Spring Data Jpa
+		Persistence With Spring Data JPA

 	The Dao - Ii
 	————————————

-	The Dao With Spring And Hibernate
+		The DAO With Spring And Hibernate

 		The Dao With Jpa And Spring

 		Simplify The Dao With Spring And Java Generics

-	Advanced Persistence - Iii
+	Advanced Persistence - III
 	——————————————————————————

 	Transaction Configuration With Spring 4 And Jpa